domichal/GameSH-Theme-Greey/README.md

 ---
-Also check out my GameShell [launcher mod](https://github.com/domichal/mylauncher)!
+You may also want to check out my GameShell launcher [mod](https://github.com/domichal/mylauncher).